FuelLabs/fuel-core/firehose-fuel/INTEGRATION.md

 grpcurl -plaintext -d '{"start_block_num": 10}' -import-path ./proto -proto sf/acme/type/v1/type.proto localhost:18015 sf.firehose.v2.Stream.Blocks
 ```

-# Using `firehose-fuel` as a template
+# Using `firehose-acme` as a template

-One of the main reason we provide a `firehose-fuel` repository is to act as a template element that integrators can use to bootstrap
+One of the main reason we provide a `firehose-acme` repository is to act as a template element that integrators can use to bootstrap
 creating the required Firehose chain specific code.

 We purposely used `Acme` (and also `acme` and `ACME`) throughout this repository so that integrators can simply copy everything and perform